It is through the cracks in our humanity that the light within often shines brightest

 From Now, back to then... my Childhood

-As I begin this work I am 46 (though I may be 48 by the time this site is done), love the Lord, and live in Tampa Florida.
-I'm a self taught computer programmer, electronics designer, part time jazz guitarist, and a lover of nature, creativity, and freedom.
+As I begin this work I was 46, love the Lord, and live in Tampa Florida.
+(FYI, now at 65 I'm currently updating the whole website for modern devices).
+I'm a self taught computer programmer, electronics designer, musician, song writer, and a lover of nature, creativity, and freedom.
 I spent my childhood in Staten Island, New York.
 Outside of a condition of asthma which kept me ever mindful of having an inhaler on hand, I was a pretty happy Child.
 My Father, now deceased, was an extremely creative man who could carve a good likeness of your head out of a bar of soap in minutes, and think nothing of it.
 He was also a top toy designer at several major companies, back at a time when such things were actually manufactured in America.
 Needless to say, I got many of the early prototypes, and a kid could not ask for his dad to have a better profession.

 At age 12 I lost my Mom.
-It was a suicide, and though my parents had been having a lot of trouble getting along, no one knows for sure what made her do this.
-My dad had the good sense to keep the fact that it was a suicide from me until I was much older, or I'd likely have spent my teenage years blaming myself.
+It was a suicide, and though my parents had been having some trouble getting along, no one knows for sure what made her do this.
+My dad had the good sense to keep the fact that it was a suicide from me until I was much older, or I'd likely have spent my younger years blaming myself.
 Smart man.
 Now around that time and in the years that followed, during that magic age when most young boys were beginning to think about girls and talk about sex, I realized that I was somehow different from the others, and I did not understand why.
 In time I began to see my own sexual thoughts as not very manly, and actually somewhat girlish.
 Naturally this scared me quite a bit.
 Was I gay? (actually that was even before that word existed!).
 I did not know.
 But I did have some feminine preferences.
 It did not show up in my speech patterns or anything obvious, and there were plenty of boyish things I liked anyway.
 But in my high school years, I started straightening my hair into the "bowl cut" style I still wear today.
-In a way I was very fortunate, because during that hippie era of the 70's, boys were permitted to express many styles that at any other time would not have been acceptable.
-That plus the fact that I became a reasonable decent guitar player allowed me to fit in fairly well anywhere.
+In a way I was very fortunate, because during that hippie era of the 70's, boys were permitted to have an appearance that at other times would not have been acceptable.
+That plus the fact that I became a reasonably decent guitar player allowed me to fit in fairly well anywhere.

 Drugs... my ACID era